moliver28/research-handbook/content/handbook/customer-success/csm/segment/cse/scale-operating-rhythm.md

 The upcoming month's hands-on labs are added to an issue in the [Customer Success Operations Project](https://gitlab.com/gitlab-com/sales-team/field-operations/customer-success-operations/-/issues/?label_name%5B%5D=CSOps%20-%20Scale) (separate from the webinar schedule) and the CSE team is asked to sign up as Presenter or Q&A support.

+##### Lab Environment Request

+> As a Lab DRI, you are responsible for submitting a Lab Request for an environment.
+This should be submitted ideally at least one week before the date of delivery.
+For assistance/questions please reach out on the `#demo-architect-partners` Slack channel.

+1. Navigate and login to the [Demo Architect Portal](https://cloud.gitlabdap.com/).
+1. Select **Customer Workshop/Lab** from the dropdown list.
+1. Fill in the form to the best of your knowledge.
+1. Click `Submit Request`.

+This will result in an Issue being created on the [Demo Architect - Workshop Management Board](https://gitlab.com/gitlab-com/customer-success/demo-engineering/workshop-library/demo-engineering-workshop-issues/-/boards/7697518?label_name[]=DA%20Workshop%20Request) which will be picked up by the Demo Architecture team.

+A pair of invitation codes, one for production and one for testing will be generated and shared in a comment on the issue.
+The Demo Architecture team will assign DRIs ownership of the session (Top level group) and verify invitation codes and associated runners are operational.

-The presenter for a lab needs to register the hands-on lab at least one week before the lab date.
-Instructions for how to register the lab can be found in [How to Register Hands-on Labs](https://docs.google.com/document/d/1GEmAXlOqxOzHHpFZRbLWIJoX92v-peXQl5bd4daVekQ/edit?usp=sharing).
-A registration code will then be created for the lab manually by the Demo Architect Partner assigned to the CSE team on the Admin section of gitlabdemo.com.
-Lab attendees will use the registration code at the beginning of the lab to have lab credentials and a subgroup created to use for the hands-on exercises, [provisioned through gitlabdemo.com](https://gitlabdemo.com/login).
+Lab attendees will redeem the invitation code when joining the lab to secure access and provision their subgroup to use for the hands-on exercises, [accessed through gitlabdemo.com](https://gitlabdemo.com/login).
 Each slide deck has detailed instructions for the attendees that the host will guide them through to create the subgroup and access it.

+##### Lab Preparation

 Before the event, the host should make a copy of the appropriate [master slide deck](https://drive.google.com/drive/folders/1h-I2J_J4MlgBmjfwxpdGiyVM0vIVW9vY?usp=drive_link) and store it in the [2.
 Global Onboarding Labs -> Decks -> Delivered decks folder](https://drive.google.com/drive/folders/1SYuAOlR9YqLSS3I9qebW8aKyRYx2Yv8I?usp=drive_link), with the Title: `<Lab Name> - <Region> - Date`.
 In the lab deck, change the registration codes to match the current lab, and add their name and profile picture to the presenter slide.